me-As-Raki/Resume-screener/README.md

 # 🧠 Resume Screener — JD Matcher with AI Suggestions 📄🤖

 **Screen smarter, not harder!**
-A full-featured Flask web app that automates resume screening by comparing resumes against job descriptions using AI (OpenAI/Gemini), and gives instant match scores, smart suggestions, and visual insights.
+A full-featured Flask web app that automates resume screening by comparing resumes against job descriptions using AI (Gemini), and gives instant match scores, smart suggestions, and visual insights.

 ---